 Did you know that there are almost 200 museums in Manitoba?
 According to the Association of Manitoban Museums (AMM), there are more than 40 in Winnipeg alone.
 You will never run out of choices!

-Visiting a museum is one of the most entertaining ways by which you can learn about many aspects of your new country.
-You can visualize historical events, learn about the great men and women who have built this country, and see its great achievements through interpretive exhibits and displays.
+Visiting a museum is one of the most entertaining ways you can learn about your new country.
+Visualize historical events, learn about the great men and women who have built this country, and see its great achievements through interpretive exhibits and displays.
 Information comes to life as you engage all of your senses.

 What will I learn?